 1. Dashboard – Get Help, Account Info

-The dashboard section contains the license expiry information and links to quick actions for doing different actions.
-The settings contain three columns:
+The dashboard section contains the license expiry information and quick links for doing different actions.
+You will also find renewal discount deal on top this section when the license expiry date is approaching.

-However, the right sidebar under “Dashboard” tab has very useful links for clearing cache, start preloading and regenerate critical CSS.
+The right sidebar under “Dashboard” tab has very useful links for clearing cache, start preloading and remove unused CSS.
 If you have disabled the right sidebar then you can access all these options from the top menu bar.

 2. Cache – Basic Cache Options